percula/planter_blog/content/posts/tomato-trellising-techniques.md

 ### Tomato trellising options

 There are many different ways to provide support for your tomato plants.
-Three of the most common tomato trellising techniques are:
+Some of the most common are:

 [**Tomato cages**](https://www.amazon.com/s?k=tomato+cage) while technically not a trellis, tomato cages are probably _the_ most well-known tomato support structures.
 Basic tomato cages found at big-box stores can sometimes be a bit flimsy and might not provide much support for plants that are heavily laden with fruit.
 Shorter cages also won’t work well for indeterminate tomatoes that want to climb- they’ll need an extra-tall cage.
 Cages can still be a good option, especially if you look for ones that are sturdily built (or, build your own!)